danionescu0/home-automation/weather-predict/README.md

 python serial_listener.py
 ````

-This script will listen to the serial interface and insert sensor data into the mongoDb collection
+This script will listen to the serial interface and insert sensor data into the MongoDb collection

 2. Generate the model
 ````
-python train.py --days_behind 600 --test-file-percent 10 --datapoints-behind 6 --hour-granularity 6
+python train.py --days_behind 600 --test-file-percent 10 --datapoints-behind 6 --hour-granularity 6 --data-source weather_station
 ````

 Parameters: